Guide To The Best Christmas Markets In Belgium

 Have you always wanted to experience the Christmas markets in Belgium?
 Starting as early as late November, Belgium transforms each city with twinkling lights, garland, Christmas trees, and a festive spirit.
-Find out the best Belgian Christmas markets to travel to and kick off the holiday season!
+Find the best Belgian Christmas markets to travel to and kick off the holiday season!

 If you know that you will be traveling to Belgium in December, attending a Christmas market is a must.